rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _side_note_start
 **In real life,** _Dhall_ remains a niche approach, k8s configuration predominantly uses _YAML_.
 There could be many considerations at play here.
 E.g. IAC configuration needs to be accessible to all developers in the team _today_.
 People have preferences on want they want to learn.
-Some developer prefer to avoid a layer of indirection, if _YAML_ or _JS_ is used this is what they want to write.
+Some developers prefer to avoid a layer of indirection, if _YAML_ or _JS_ is used this is what they want to write.
 There are many angles on this and very diverse sets of opinions, and I am not going to even try to explore them.
-However, looking at the cognitive loads only suggests giving _Dhall_ a consideration.
+However, looking at the cognitive loads suggests giving _Dhall_ a consideration.
 This post main focus is the cognitive load and this example is here to demonstrate that there is more at play.
 _side_note_end